Assessment of Deep Learning-based Heart Rate Estimation using Remote Photoplethysmography under Different Illuminations: Introduction

-In summary, the primary contributions of this paper are three-fold: \begin{enumerate} \item We present the BH-rPPG, a public dataset for rPPG-based heart rate estimation.
+\item We present the BH-rPPG, a public dataset for rPPG-based heart rate estimation.
 The BH-rPPG consists of twelve subjects' data under three different illuminations.
 The link can be found at \href{https://github.com/yangze68/BH-rPPG}{https://github.com/yangze68/BH-rPPG}. \item We systematically evaluated the robustness to illumination variation of typical methods for rPPG-based heart rate estimation, including four traditional methods \cite{6523142,verkruysseRemotePlethysmographicImaging2008,NoncontactAutomatedCardiac,wangAlgorithmicPrinciplesRemote2016}) and three deep learning-based methods ~\cite{chenDeepphysVideobasedPhysiological2018,yuRemoteHeartRate2019,yuRemotePhotoplethysmographSignal2019}). \item Our experimental results suggest that although the deep learning-based methods achieve superior performance under normal illumination, they are less resistant to illumination variations compared with traditional methods.
+We also explore potential methods for performance improvement using the deep learning-based model.
+Results show that brightness augmentation is efficient in improving performance in different lighting conditions.
 These findings draw attention to designing more robust deep learning-based methods for remote heart rate estimation. \end{enumerate}

-The remainder of this paper is organized as follows. ~\secref{sec:relatedwork} summarizes the related works of the heart rate estimation methods using rPPG and the lighting conditions in different applications.
-Section III describes the experimental setup including the dataset, methods, experimental protocols and performance evaluation metrics.
-Section V presents the experimental results.
-Section VI gives a discussion of the findings.
-Finally, Section VI concludes this paper and outlines the future work.
+The remainder of this paper is organized as follows.~\secref{sec:relatedwork} summarizes the related works of the heart rate estimation methods using rPPG and the lighting conditions in different applications.~\secref{sec:datasets} describes the datasets including the UBFC-rPPG and the proposed BH-rPPG.~\secref{sec:experiment setup} describes the experimental setup including methods, experimental protocols, performance evaluation metrics and potential method for performance improvement.~\secref{sec:experiment results} presents the experimental results.~\secref{sec:discussion} gives a discussion of the findings.
+Finally,~\secref{sec:conclusion} concludes this paper and outlines the future work.